Police Find Human Remains at Property of Idaho Man Linked to Missing Kids

 Rexburg, Idaho police held a press conference Tuesday afternoon to announce that they discovered what is believed to be unidentified human remains on the property, while serving a warrant on Daybell’s Fremont County property.

-Rexburg Police Assistant Chief Gary Hagen said that Daybell was taken into policy custody for questioning.
+Rexburg Police Assistant Chief Gary Hagen said that Daybell was taken into police custody for questioning.

 Law enforcement officials did not take questions during the conference and did not reveal any further details on the unidentified remains.
 Chad Daybell has not been officially charged with a crime at this time.